 Property management firms manage rentals of single-family homes, reach out to them to service their rental properties.
 Relators are either buying or selling homes.
 Visit local chamber events to network and make connections with local relators to service their home listings.

-Recurring House Cleaning Service
+Starting a Residential House Cleaning Service

 Recurring house cleaning services will be the easiest homes to clean.
 For the most part there won’t be many surprise’s, or heavy-duty cleaning.
 You will clean the home either on a weekly, bi-weekly, or monthly basis.
 Therefore, the cleaning will be regular and will not require a lot of heavy-duty cleaning supplies and labor.